Acute Gastritis

 Acute gastritis has a number of causes, including certain drugs; alcohol; bile; ischemia; bacterial, viral, and fungal infections; acute stress (shock); radiation; allergy and food poisoning; and direct trauma.
 The common mechanism of injury is an imbalance between the aggressive and the defensive factors that maintain the integrity of the gastric lining (mucosa).

 Bacterial infection is another cause of acute gastritis.
-The corkscrew-shaped bacterium called H pylori is the most common cause of gastritis.
-Complications result from a chronic infection rather than from an acute infection.
-The prevalence of H pylori in otherwise healthy individuals varies depending on age, socioeconomic class, and country of origin.
+The corkscrew-shaped bacterium H pylori is the most common cause of gastritis, and complications result from a chronic infection rather than from an acute infection.
+The prevalence of H pylori in otherwise healthy individuals varies depending on the patient's age, socioeconomic class, and country of origin.
 The infection is usually acquired in childhood.
 In the Western world, the number of people infected with H pylori increases with age.

 Evidence of H pylori infection can be found in 20% of individuals younger than 40 years and in 50% of individuals older than 60 years.
-How the bacterium is transmitted is not entirely clear.
-Transmission is likely from person to person through the oral-fecal route or through the ingestion of contaminated water or food.
-This is why the prevalence is higher in lower socioeconomic classes and in developing countries.
+How the bacterium is transmitted is not entirely clear, but transmission is likely from person to person through the oral-fecal route or through the ingestion of contaminated water or food.
+This is why the prevalence is higher in those of lower socioeconomic classes and in developing countries.
 H pylori is associated with 60% of gastric ulcers and 80% of duodenal ulcers.

 The acute gastritis encountered with H pylori is usually asymptomatic.
 The bacterium imbeds itself in the mucous layer, a protective layer that coats the gastric mucosa.
-It protects itself from the acidity of the stomach through the production of large amounts of urease, an enzyme that catalyzes the breakdown of urea to the alkaline ammonia and carbon dioxide.
-The alkaline ammonia neutralizes the gastric acid in the immediate vicinity of the bacterium conferring protection.
+H pylori protects itself from the acidity of the stomach through the production of large amounts of urease, an enzyme that catalyzes the breakdown of urea to the alkaline ammonia and carbon dioxide.
+The alkaline ammonia neutralizes the gastric acid in the immediate vicinity of the bacterium, thereby conferring protection.

 H pylori also has flagella that enable it to move and help it to penetrate the mucous layer so that it comes into contact with the gastric epithelial cells.
 It also has several adhesion molecules that help it to adhere to these cells.
-It produces inflammation by activating a number of toxins and enzymes that activate IL-8, which eventually attracts polymorphs and monocytes that cause acute gastritis.
+H pylori produces inflammation by activating a number of toxins and enzymes that activate interleukin (IL)-8, which eventually attracts polymorphs and monocytes that cause acute gastritis.

 Reactive gastropathy is the second most common diagnosis made on gastric biopsy specimens after H pylori gastritis.
 This entity is believed to be secondary to bile reflux and was originally reported after partial gastrectomy (Billroth I or II).
 It is now considered to represent a nonspecific response to a variety of other gastric irritants.

-Helicobacter heilmanii is a gram-negative, tightly spiraled, helical-shaped organism with 5-7 turns.
-The prevalence of H heilmanii is extremely low (0.25-1.5%).
-The source of H heilmanii infection is unclear, but animal contact is thought to be the means of transmission.
+Helicobacter heilmannii is a gram-negative, tightly spiraled, helical-shaped organism with 5-7 turns.
+The prevalence of H heilmannii is extremely low (0.25-1.5%).
+The source of H heilmannii infection is unclear, but animal contact is thought to be the means of transmission.

 Tuberculosis is a rare cause of gastritis, but an increasing number of cases have developed in patients who are immunocompromised.
 Gastritis caused by tuberculosis is generally associated with pulmonary or disseminated disease.